khushbu4066/Leetcode-Solutions/README.md

 # Leetcode Solution
-This repository contains my solutions to various LeetCode problems.
+This repository contains the solutions to various LeetCode problems.